Legal provisions of COM(2021)347 - Consumer credits

 2. Member States shall ensure that the provisions adopted in order to transpose this Directive cannot be circumvented as a result of the way in which agreements are formulated.

 1. Member States shall lay down the rules on penalties applicable to infringements of the national provisions adopted pursuant to this Directive and shall take all measures necessary to ensure that they are implemented.
 The penalties provided for shall be effective, proportionate and dissuasive.
-Member States shall notify those rules and of those measures to the Commission by [OP: please insert date - six months from the transposition deadline] and shall notify it, without delay, of any subsequent amendment affecting them.
+Member States shall, by 20 November 2026, notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendment affecting them.

-2. Member States shall ensure that when penalties are to be imposed in accordance with Article 21 of Regulation (EU) 2017/2394, they include the possibility either to impose fines through administrative procedures or to initiate legal proceedings for the imposition of fines, or both, the maximum amount of such fines being at least 4% of the creditor, the credit intermediary or the provider of crowdfunding credit services’ annual turnover in all Member States concerned by the coordinated enforcement action.
+2. Member States shall ensure that when penalties are to be imposed in accordance with Article 21 of Regulation (EU) 2017/2394, they include the possibility either to impose fines through administrative procedures or to initiate legal proceedings for the imposition of fines, or both.

 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article.

-2. The power to adopt delegated acts referred to in Article 30(5) shall be conferred on the Commission for a period of five years from xx xx xxxx.
+2. The power to adopt delegated acts referred to in Article 30(5) shall be conferred on the Commission for a period of five years from 19 November 2023.
 The Commission shall draw up a report in respect of the delegation of power not later than nine months before the end of the five-year period.
 The delegation of power shall be tacitly extended for periods of an identical duration, unless the European Parliament or the Council opposes such extension not later than three months before the end of each period.

 3. The delegation of power referred to in Article 30(5) may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
 It shall not affect the validity of any delegated acts already in force.